AutoTestFramework/Fikipage_ATF/index.md

 * Failure rates;
 * Server uptime;
 * Adoption rate;
-* Tests running overhead;
+* Runtime test overhead;

 ### 9. Cost structure

-* Marketplace for special plugins and features, like: storing tests in the cloud, scm for the tests, custom user intefaces;
+* Marketplace for special plugins and features: storing tests in the cloud, scm for the tests, custom user intefaces;
-* A donation button will be available on the main download page;
+* A donation button will be available on the main download page => revenue is equally divided;

 ### 10. Revenue streams